 Blog owners LOVE Pinterest because it is a hot-spot for getting traffic to their blog.
 And that means that Pinterest is quickly becoming a profitable side gig as it gains ground among blog owners.

-If you think you know enough about the big social platforms and seriously want a home-based social media job, you have a few options for getting work.
+Know that you know how to become a Social Media Specialist and you seriously want a home-based social media job, you have a few options for getting work.

 – Or –

-#2 Apply for a job with these companies:
+#2 Apply for a job with these companies – they (almost always) hire:

 - Thrive Agency frequently has a variety of social media openings.

-- Boldly is currently accepting applications in several US states for a wide range of socail media jobs (click the Apply To Join button to see what they have).
+- Boldly is currently accepting applications in several US states for a wide range of social media jobs (click the Apply To Join button to see what they have).

 - Modsquad hires people to tend to social media platforms for their clients.